-Source: Institutional Research End of Term Reports using ISS's End of Term Data.
+Source: Institutional Research End of Term XQER Reports using ISS's End of Term Data and transfer information from the National Student Clearinghouse (NSC).

 Outcome: Overall Success Rates by Fall Cohorts

 Definition: Overall success rates represent the proportion of each degree seeking fall cohort that continues enrollment, and/or graduates, and or transfers to another institution from fall to the following fall.
 In this case, the fall cohort is defined as all degree seeking students enrolled in fall semester.
 Students are considered successful if they are enrolled in the following semester and/or have completed a degree and/or have transferred to another institution.
 Dual credit and DOC students are excluded.